San Francesco Convent (Fiesole)

 The Convent of Saint Francis (Convento di San Francesco) is a Franciscan convent located in the western, historic center of Fiesole in the region of Tuscany, Italy.

-Located on Via San Francesco, it is not far from the Cathedral of Saint Romulus and the former Basilica of Sant'Alessandro.
+Located on Via San Francesco, it is adjacent to the former Basilica of Sant'Alessandro and near the Cathedral of Saint Romulus.

 History

 A small hermitage was built in 1399 on the site of the current convent by the Franciscans.
 At the end of the fifteenth century, the underground chapel was enlarged with an above-ground apse and choir.
 Between 1905 and 1906, the church underwent restoration by architect Giuseppe Castellucci, returning the church to a style similar to its original one.

-The future 17th president of the Philippines, Ferdinand Bongbong Marcos, and future first lady, Liza Araneta Marcos, married at the convent in 1993.
+In 1993, the future president of the Philippines, Ferdinand Bongbong Marcos, and future first lady, Liza Araneta Marcos, married at the convent.

 Facilities

 The present complex consists in a church and convent.

 Church

 Exterior

 The facade of the church is Gothic in style with a gabled roof.
 It is constructed of stone blocks and masonry.
 At the center is a doorway with a porch, the inside of which contains a portrait of St. Francis.
 Above the door is a rose window.